-I follow the tradition of games ethnography (Steinkuehler, 2004, Hayano, 1982).
+I follow the tradition of games ethnography (Steinkuehler, 2004, Hayano, 1982 for games ethnography, and Porter, 2001, Wolcott, 1997 for ethnography in general).
 Also, I play to play, and, like others who write about their lives (c.f., Jenkins, 2006), I am simply attempting to explain what goes on in a particular domain of which I am closely affiliated.
-If I was not doing research into games, I would still be playing, and I identify myself as more a gamer than an academic as I have been playing computer games (obsessively) for most of my life.
+If I was not doing research into games, I would still be playing, and I identify myself as more a gamer than an academic as I have been playing computer games

+(obsessively) for most of my life.
 At times, in fact, I feel like I should be writing about academia to an audience of gamers.

 I have been playing World of Warcraft for over 22 months, spending an average of approximately 20 hours a week in-game.
-WoW has two basic server types-player-vs.-environment (PvE), which emphasizes completing in-game tasks, and player-vs.-player (PvP), where players always face the danger of encountering hostile players of the opposite faction.
+WoW has two basic server types-playervs.-environment (PvE), which emphasizes completing in-game tasks, and player-vs.player (PvP), where players always face the danger of encountering hostile players of the opposite faction.
 Additionally, certain PvE servers are known as role-play (RP) servers and certain PvP servers are known as RPPvP servers.
 I play on a RP server.
-Players in these servers have agreed to stay in-character (IC) while talking to others, making no out-of-game references (such as references to United States politics).
+Players in these servers have agreed to stay in-character (IC) while talking to others, making no outof-game references (such as references to United States politics).
 Though actual player talk largely ignores the RP rules, I do find that the way people talk on my server, when not pressed for time, is often not as abbreviated as it is in the stereotypical "leet speak" shorthand (e.g., "cu l8er") and more like how one would see dialog written in a novel.
-I also play characters that belong to the Horde, the underdog faction on my server, and I have found that a lot of Horde players enjoy complaining about how the Alliance is everywhere and have an unfair advantage, both in PvP scenarios and in being able to gather enough players for a 40-person dungeon.
+I also play characters that belong to the Horde, the underdog faction on my server, and I have found that a lot of Horde players enjoy complaining about how the Alliance is everywhere and has an unfair advantage, both in PvP scenarios and in being able to gather enough players for a 40-person dungeon.

-For 8 months I was part of a high-end raid group.
-This raid consisted of 40 characters joining together each week to delve into an end-game dungeon called Molten Core and defeat the monsters therein.
+For 8 months I was part of a high-end 40-person raid group which met up each week to delve into Molten Core.
 MC has several big "boss" monsters with names like Garr and Majordomo Executus and many more generic monsters like Lava Annihilators and Core Hounds.
 Each type of monster and boss has different abilities and does different things when a raid fights them.
-For example, Molten Giants, a monster found in MC, have a Stomp ability which damages everyone around them.
-Every week, we were able to get a little further in our attempt to finish the dungeon, and after several months, we defeated the last boss, Ragnaros.
+For example, Molten Giants, a monster found in MC, have a Stomp ability that damages everyone around them.
+Every week, we were able to get a little further in our attempt to finish the dungeon (the dungeon encounters were reset every week by the game servers), and after several months, we defeated the last boss, Ragnaros.
 Over the months, the membership of this raid group fluctuated.
 We had a core of about 20 players who showed up every week since the formation of the group, another pool of 30 or 40 who were regulars for 2 or 3 months, and another 20 or so who showed up either just once or sporadically.
 I did not know any of these players in "real" life.
 For most of them, I also did not know their ages, their nationality, their location, or any other real-life demographic.
-Some of this information, however, I did know from being able to hear them when they talked on voice chat or from inferring from their other chat (e.g., "I need to get up early for a class tomorrow").
+Some of this information, however, I could infer from their chat (e.g., "I need to get up early for work tomorrow").